Reader Question · Managing Up

 When you get a real answer, the temptation is to rebut.
 “But the reason I do that is…” is the most natural thing in the world, and it kills the feedback flow forever.
 Your manager just risked telling you something honest.
 If the response is “well actually,” they learn not to do it again.

-Possible.
-Rare, but it happens — either because they genuinely don’t have visibility into your work, or because they’re conflict-averse to a degree that blocks them from naming anything imperfect.
+It happens.
+Either they don’t have visibility into your work, or they’re conflict-averse to a degree that blocks them from naming anything imperfect.
+If “what should I do less of” gets you “nothing I can think of” four quarters in a row, the problem isn’t your feedback-collection technique anymore.

 For the broader 1:1 structure that creates the room for these questions, see the Manager 1:1 agenda.
 For the question that closes a good 1:1 well, see the one sentence that ends a good 1:1.

-If you have a question like this, send it in and it may become a Reader Q column.
+If you have a question like this, send it in.
 Anonymity guaranteed.

 Filed under: Managing Up